e-oj/Fawn/README.md

 [mongoose update]: <http://mongoosejs.com/docs/api.html#model_Model.update>
 [mongodb]: <https://docs.mongodb.com/manual/core/document/#document-query-filter>
 ### task.update(model, condition, data): To update a document
-  > model (required): Name of the collection we're saving to or a mongoose model or a mongoose document
+  > model (required): Name of the collection we're updating or a mongoose model or a mongoose document

   > condition (required): same as in [mongoose update][] and [mongodb][]